AbhayaShankar/portfolio/blogPosts/introduction-to-websockets.md

 - This is _almost_ what we’re looking for.
 Now we can now receive updates from the server!
 Because they’re one-directional, Server-Sent Events (SSE) are great for apps where you don’t need to send the server any data.
 For example, the Facebook News Feed: whenever new posts come in, the server pushes them to the timeline.

+4. Web Sockets : Web Sockets are the technology that is built on full-duplex connection i.e. it allows client and server to communicate with each other in real time over TCP connection.
+The **Keyword** here is _two-way_ communication.
+Web Sockets allow client and server to trigger communication with one another gaining upper hand on Polling, Streaming and SSE Events.

+Moreover, the server can keep track of each client and push messages to a subset of clients.
+With this technology, now Abhaya and his girlfriend can chat without any disturbances.

+> **Key Points** About Web Sockets
+>
+> - Web Sockets are **Bi-directional** in nature
+> - Web Sockets uses **TCP** connection
+> - Connection developed using web sockets will last as long as client and server don't close the connection.
+> - Web Sockets uses **HTTP** to initiate the connection.

 ## 🪄 Working of Web Sockets

+For establishing a web socket connection, first the client sends a request to the server.
+Upon receiving the request, server then returns back a response and till this response is valid, the open connection persists till any of the client disconnects.
+This process is called **Handshake**.
+With every new request, a new TCP connection is generated and the previous connection is terminated.

 ![HTTP connection vs Web Socket Connection](/blogs/introduction-to-websockets/http-vs-websocket.png)